Hospice to Collect School Supplies

 Requested items include backpacks, paper, crayons, markers, scissors, erasers, glue sticks, tissues, rulers, binders and more.
 Items can be dropped off between 8 a.m. and 4 p.m. at 4141 Swenson St. or at 3150 N. Tenaya Way, in the MountainView Medical Office Building.

-Free health screenings available for students
+Free health screenings available

 The Southern Nevada Immunization and Health Coalition plans free back-to-school immunizations and health for students.